CookieRebel/Car-Graph/README.md

 1. **Ensure your car price data is in an Excel file (`.xlsx` format) in the current directory**.
 The filename should follow the format: `car_name_year.xlsx`, for example, `mini_s_convertible_2015+.xlsx`.

-But Marc, where do I get the data from?
-Go to your favourite used car website (carsales.com.au, Gumtree, Facebook market place), search for your desired model, and create a spreadsheet from it.
-Little hack: I usually use ChatGPT "Make me a table with the following columns: Year, Model, Variant <...>.
-Here is the raw data: <mark the whole web page, copy-paste here"

 2. **Run the script**:
     ```bash
     python plot_graph.py